YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 it might be a good indiciation to walk the extra mile and try to save the Googling for the next time.
 <br/>
 <br/>
-I personally strive to be able to write code in my daily job knowing that I can go and open an empty text editor without any plugin and code.
+I personally strive to be able to write code in my daily job knowing that I'm able to go and open an empty text editor without any plugin and start coding.
 Don't get me wrong here - we are paid to solve problems not memorize stuff that can be picked up easily.
 I'm suggesting that we're able to streamline common stuff that we repeatedly do.
 It's up to anyone to pin-point what's the stuff that seems to slow him down.
 <br/>
 <br/>
 Moreover, I'd argue that most devlopers are using a dominant programming-language in 80% of their work time and a handful of keyboard shortcuts
 (or worse - using you the mouse).
-Imagine the ROI of boost the process of recalling a syntax/stdlib or shortcuts you're using on a daily basis.
+Imagine the ROI for boosting the process of recalling a syntax/stdlib or shortcuts you're using on a daily basis.
 The real benefit won't be the time-savings - it'll be the context-switches reduction.
-You'll find yourself much less Googling, searching Stack-overlow and losing focus.
+You'll find yourself much less Googling, searching Stack-overlow and consequently gain more focus.
 <br/>
 <br/>
 Now that we've covered the Spaced-repetition based training -  we're left with the _Patterns Training_.
 <br/>
 ### Patterns Training
 The answer to how to _TYONT_ using _Patterns Training_ is unsurprisingly less obvious.
-It's true that we can create a flashcards for very-short math riddles in some cases, or take a Chess board and turn it into a flashcard.
-That'll work in many cases, but not always.
+It's true that we can create flashcards for very-short math riddles in some cases, or take a Chess board and turn it into a flashcard.
+That'll work in many cases, but not always - life isn't that simple.
 <br/>
 <br/>
 For example, let's return to improving at reading source code.
-Flashcards won't assist programmers here (maybe in learning keyboard-shortcuts for cod navigation).
+Flashcards won't assist programmers here (maybe in learning keyboard-shortcuts for code navigation).
 The path to getting better at such a skill should be to tailor it to your own needs.
 One idea can be commiting to reading 1000 lines-of-code of a GitHub project on a daily basis.
 That will surely make us somewhat better at reading code.